-As The Heritage Foundation's vice president for development, John Fogarty manages the growing organization's membership and fundraising operations.
+While serving as The Heritage Foundation's vice president for development, John Fogarty managed the growing organization's membership and fundraising operations.

-Fogarty oversees interrelated activities for hundreds of thousands of Heritage members nationwide, including donor relations; major gift planning and operations; grant development and development research; and the members' Web site, MyHeritage.org (http://www.myheritage.org/).
+Fogarty oversaw interrelated activities for hundreds of thousands of Heritage members nationwide, including donor relations; major gift planning and operations; grant development and development research; and the members' Web site, MyHeritage.org (http://www.myheritage.org/).